-An enrolled agent is tax specialist who has been federally authorized to represent taxpayers before all levels of the IRS.
+An Enrolled Agent is a tax specialist who has been federally authorized to represent taxpayers before all levels of the IRS.
 Unlike CPAs, enrolled agents are eligible to practice in all states without additional licensing requirements.

 If you are ready to take your accounting career to the next level, but aren’t sure how to become an enrolled agent, keep reading!